What is attribute sampling?

 Why it matters in practice

 A recurring PCAOB and FRC finding is the confusion between a deviation and a deficiency.
 A deviation is a factual observation: in this specific instance, the control did not operate as prescribed.
 A deficiency is a conclusion: the control's design or operation is insufficient to prevent or detect misstatement.
 One deviation is not automatically a deficiency.
-The attribute sampling evaluation provides the rate; the auditor's professional judgement under ISA 265 determines whether that rate constitutes a deficiency worth reporting.
+The attribute sampling evaluation gives the rate.
+The auditor's judgement under ISA 265 determines whether that rate constitutes a deficiency worth reporting.

 The second common issue is testing only part of the period.
 ISA 330.10 requires the auditor to obtain evidence that the control operated effectively throughout the period of intended reliance.
-If the control was tested only for January through June but the auditor plans to rely on it for the full year, the gap from July to December represents untested reliance — a documentation and logic failure that regulators consistently flag.
+If the control was tested only for January through June but the team plans to rely on it for the full year, the gap from July to December is untested reliance.
+That gap is a documentation and logic failure regulators consistently flag.

 Key standard references